griff69/ExData_Project2/README.md

     summarise(emissions = sum(Emissions))
 ```

-Now we plot using the ggplot2 system,
+Now I plot the dyply library filtered and grouped aggregate  using the ggplot2 system,

 ```r